OliverAbraham/AllOnOnePage/README.md

 - ModWeather: Display the current temperature for a given location
 - ModWeatherForecase: Display forecast for the next day
 - ModPrtg: Display PRTG topics
+- ModGoogleCalendar: Display appointments from a google calendar.
+Searches for up to four events by given search terms.
+- a general calendar is planned.

 # PLANNED AND UNFINISHED MODULES